syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 ---
 layout: post
-title: Android Chart Types in Syncfusion Chart
+title: Android Chart Types in Syncfusion SfChart
 description: What are the different types of Charts available in Essential Xamarin.Android Chart
 platform: Xamarin.Android
 control: Chart